Red Bull GmbH: Music industry

 The brand is promoted via various music-related activities.
 In 2007, the company launched its own record label Red Bull Records.
 It runs the Red Bull Studio recording facility, in Santa Monica.
 The Red Bull Music Academy organises music workshops and festivals around the world.

-The brand also organises and sponsors the famous Red Bull Batalla de Los Gallos.
-A freestyle competition of hip hop which takes place every year in many Spanish speaking countries.
+The brand also organises and sponsors the famous Red Bull Batalla de Los Gallos, a series of battle rap competitions held in many Spanish speaking countries.

-In 2013, it started an artist development program called Red Bull Sound Select.
+In 2013, it started a talent development program called Red Bull Sound Select.
 Randy Randall, of No Age, said he was okay working with Red Bull as the company is not owned by a larger company and the branding of the events is relatively low key.
 In the same year, the Red Bull Amplifier was launched with help from Sidekick Studios.
 It plans to assist digital startups by giving access to its audience, events, and facilities.
 In return Red Bull gets associated with trendy startups.

+Visual arts

+Red Bull Arts is a visual arts fellowship program launched by Red Bull in 2013 under the name Red Bull House of Arts.
+The program has multiple locations, including Detroit, Michigan; São Paulo, Brazil; and formerly New York City.
+The program typically consists of a three-month period during which six to eight participants create new artwork to be displayed at a final exhibition.
+During the fellowship, artists receive unlimited access to the galleries and a stipend for art supplies.
+Some of the artwork has been used in Red Bull advertising campaigns.

+Art of the Can is international art competition in which artists are asked to create works using Red Bull cans.